FREQUENTLY ASKED QUESTIONS

 1. WHO ARE WE?

-We are strictly dedicated to the organization and conduction of long-lasting Nomadic Survival Expeditions.
+We are strictly dedicated to the organization and execution of long-lasting Nomadic Survival Expeditions.

 We focus on Small Groups Only in order to provide the best-personalized experience.